siglun/when-to-dumb-down/experience.md

 This is a discussion of how to index and present metadata with possibly innumerable number of fields.
 We reject the idea to use the joins and hierarchically structured documents in a search engine like SOLR.

-Instead we turn to the dumb down concept used by metadata communities to describe what goes on when crosswalking a complex metadata system with a more shallow, less detailed one.
+Instead we turn to the dumb down concept used by metadata communities to describe what goes on when cross-walking a complex metadata system with a more shallow, less detailed one.

 Are passions, then, the Pagans of the soul?Reason alone baptized? alone ordain'dTo touch things sacred?
 (Edward Young -- 1683-1765)